3DMPR -- A robust morphological approach for applying phase retrieval in proximity to highly-attenuating objects in CT

-This over-blurring leaves the area about the boundary unsuitable for quantitative analysis, even for any features of interest not obscured by the edge blurring.
-To measure the blurring extent of each approach, we numerically differentiated each edge profile and applied a Pearson VII fit to determine the full width at half maxima \cite{croton_situ_2018}.
-Pearson VII functions are appropriate fits for point spread functions (PSFs) \cite{croton_situ_2018} since they have freedom that enable their shape to lie on a spectrum between Lorentzian and Gaussian.
-Through this convention, the spatial resolution of the conventional phase-retrieval approach was found to be \unit{108\pm2}{\micro\meter}, while our approach was measured at \unit{54\pm1}{\micro\meter}.
+This over-blurring leaves the area around the boundary unsuitable for quantitative analysis, even for any features of interest not obscured by the edge blurring.
+To measure the blurring extent of each approach, we numerically differentiated each edge profile and applied a Pearson VII fit to determine the full width at half maxima of the effective point spread function (PSF) \cite{croton_situ_2018}.
+Pearson VII functions are appropriate fits for PSFs \cite{croton_situ_2018} since they have freedom that enables their shape to lie on a spectrum between Lorentzian and Gaussian.
+Through this measure, the spatial resolution of the conventional phase-retrieval approach was found to be \unit{108\pm2}{\micro\meter}, while our approach was measured at \unit{54\pm1}{\micro\meter}.
 This demonstrates a clear improvement in material boundary definition while retaining the same SNR boost in the low-Z material of $4.2\times$, measured using the same method described in Section 3A.
 This SNR boost will be particularly valuable in improving weakly-attenuating feature resolution in low flux imaging scenarios.